mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 - You must [authenticate with the Package Registry](#authenticate-with-the-package-registry).
 - Your [version string must be valid](#ensure-your-version-string-is-valid).
-- The maximum allowed package size is 50 MB.
+- The maximum allowed package size is 5 GB.
 - You can't upload the same version of a package multiple times.
 If you try, you receive the error `Validation failed: File name has already been taken`.
 - You cannot publish PyPI packages to a group, only to a project.